oznogon/gattaibushido-public/playbooks/_playbooks_core_data.md

 ### Passive Tech

 **Chaos Void!** Black exists outside the Harmony spectrum, and as such her Hand has its own rules of management.
-During play, Black carries no personal Hand except for those bonus cards drawn during Throwdowns.
+Between conflicts, Black carries no personal "Hand" except for those bonus cards drawn during Throwdowns.
 Instead, Black maintains a special stash of face-down cards called her Void.
-Black's Void can hold a maximum number of cards equal to her rank in this Tech, and begins each session filled.
+Black's Void can hold a maximum number of cards equal to her rank in this Tech plus any earned Hand Evolutions, and begins each session filled.

+* The Void is ***not*** a Hand, and thus cannot be targeted or affected by any other Hand mechanics or increases.
+* Black may not look at the values of the cards in her Void until they enter the Trash.
+* Black may play a card from her Void any time she would be allowed to play from her Hand.
+* All plays directly from her Void are face-down and Wild.
+* Bonus draws in conflicts are *not* Void cards, and function as a normal (temporary) Hand.
+* Plays from her Void do not replenish automatically.
+* During the Discard phase of a Throwdown, Black can invest her remaining bonus draws into her Void, up to its max.
+All others are discarded.

+The Void cannot be increased

 Black can play a card from her Void any time the rules allow her to play from her Hand.
 All of Black's plays from her Void are Wild.
-Void Cards do not replenish automatically.
-At the end of a Throwdown, during the Discard stage, if Black has any remaining bonus draws she can invest them into her Void, not exceeding its limit.
+The Void can be affected by any actions which force Hand discards, and unlike normal Hands the Cards in a Void do *not* replenish automatically when played.
+At the end of a Throwdown,

 ### Charge Tech